tada/pljava/src/site/markdown/use/policy.md

 # Configuring permissions in PL/Java

+This page describes how PL/Java operates when enforcing security policy, available when using Java 23 or earlier.

+When using PL/Java with stock Java 24 or later, please see instead the [PL/Java without policy enforcement][unenforced] page.

+To operate with policy enforcement as described here, no special configuration is needed on Java 17 and earlier, while on Java 18 through 23, an entry `-Djava.security.manager=allow` in [`pljava.vmoptions`][confvar] must be present for PL/Java to start.

 ## `TRUSTED` (and untrusted) procedural languages

 PostgreSQL allows a procedural language to be installed with or without